 Seeking professional support

-We encourage you to make sure your friend knows that there is support available for people who are feeling pressure to marry, or who have already been pressured into marriage.
+We encourage you to make sure your friend knows that there is support available for people feeling pressure to marry, or who are in an unwanted marriage.
 This includes free and confidential legal advice, accommodation, healthcare, counselling, visa/migration assistance and financial assistance.

-You could ask them if there are challenges for them in getting support, and you can offer to assist your friend in a way that you are both comfortable with.
-For example, you could sit with them while they contact a support service, or go with them to see someone they trust, like a wellbeing officer.
+If your friend is scared to reach out, you can offer to assist them in a way that you are both comfortable with.
+For example, you could sit with them while they contact a support service, help them to write an email, or go with them to see someone they want to seek support from.
+If you contact services on your friend’s behalf, make sure you have their consent before sharing any of their personal information.

 My Blue Sky

-We encourage your friend to seek professional assistance and advice, so they can learn about their options.
+We encourage your friend to seek professional advice, so they can learn about their options.
 You can let your friend know that they can contact My Blue Sky for free and confidential advice, and that they don’t even have to give their real name if that makes them feel more comfortable.
-You can also download a free 2-page flyer here for people who might be experiencing forced marriage.
+Through exploring this website, you can find a range of online resources for anyone experiencing pressure to marry.
+You can also download a free 2-page flyer with all the key information here.

 To make contact with My Blue Sky, you don’t have to be sure that a forced marriage is happening – it’s okay to be uncertain when you reach out.
 We have a team of specialists who can assess whether forced marriage is happening, and provide your friend with guidance.